top of page

 Membership Impeachment:

-1. Grounds for impeachment of a club member include any violation of the constitution, the governing documents of CUSA, and committing an act (or acts) which negatively affects and/or harms the interests of the clubs and its members.
+1. Grounds for impeachment of an association member include any violation of the constitution, the governing documents of CUSA, and committing an act (or acts) which negatively affects and/or harms the interests of the association and its members.

 2. Any member can bring forward a request for impeachment to any executive.
 Within 10 days of receiving this request, the executive will host a meeting.
 At this meeting, the complaint will be reviewed.
 The individual bringing forward the complaint and the person accused shall be given time to speak.